Fast and secure

 Current-Voltage Measurements (I-V curves)

-Current-voltage measurements (I-V curves) are the primary measurement for characterising solar cells.
+Current-voltage measurements (I-V curves) are the primary measurement for characterizing solar cells.
 Here, the current flowing through the device is measured at different voltages whilst it is under illumination.
 There are several key properties that can be extracted from the I-V curve of a solar.

 The short-circuit current density (Jsc) is the photogenerated current density of the solar cell when there is no driving voltage, and can be extracted from the intercept with the y-axis.